-Forrester predicts that in 2020, the business value of DevOps will overtake velocity as a favored metric.
-Thus, even more companies will go for automating their operations and adopting cloud.
+Back in 2020, Forrester predicted that the business value of DevOps will overtake velocity as a favored metric.
+Now we see that more and more companies are looking to automate their operations and adopt the cloud.
 That and shortage of the needed experts will lead to an even bigger interest among companies that plan to outsource DevOps services.

-As a company that has been delivering DevOps services for many years (25+ successfully completed projects), we understand how challenging it might be to find a DevOps outsourcing company that can both understand and meet your specific needs.
-The blog post covers key guidelines for choosing a reliable IT services provider.
-Also, it features 5 critical tips on how to make your DevOps outsourcing journey smooth and safe.
+As a company that has been delivering DevOps services for many years (30+ successfully completed projects), we understand how challenging it might be to find a DevOps outsourcing company that can both understand and meet your specific needs.
+This blog post covers key guidelines for choosing a reliable IT services provider.
+Also, it features 5 critical tips on how to make your DevOps journey smooth and safe.

 What is DevOps outsourcing?

 Due to the extreme shortage of local tech talent in the USA, UK, and Western Europe, the demand for outsourced DevOps services is booming.
 Finding experienced DevOps engineers quickly might be a tall order.
 That's why many companies go for DevOps as a Service (DaaS) approach.
 DevOps experts either help you set up the processes from scratch (e.g build a CI/CD pipeline for the future product) or assess your current processes, offer ways to improve them, and help you implement all the necessary changes.

 DevOps outsourcing services can be adjusted to your needs and project specifications.
 And they typically cover:

 - Delivery Pipeline and Continuous Integration;

 - Security audit and infrastructure;